prividentity/ultrapass_identity_check/README.md

 1. **Downloadable Computer Software for Biometric Identification**
    - Software utilities, SDKs, or modules that can be installed on devices, self-check-in kiosks, or servers.
-   - Manages biometric capture, liveness checks, and token creation.
+   - Manages biometric capture, liveness checks, token creation, and photo ID scanning modules.

 2. **Biometric Identification Apparatus**
    - Hardware and sensor packages optimized for the PrivateID ecosystem.